cap-js/docs/get-started/in-a-nutshell.md

 ### Using OData Protocol

-As CAP-based services are full-fledged OData services out-of-the-box, you can use advanced query options, such as `$select`, `$expand`, `$search`, and many more.
+As CAP-based services are full-fledged OData services out of the box, you can use advanced query options, such as `$select`, `$expand`, `$search`, and many more.

 [Learn more about **Serving OData Protocol**.](../advanced/odata){.learn-more}